Our wonderful people in alphabetical order!

 Daniel Huynh, BSc

 Dan joined the lab as a technician in July 2019 after graduating from Cornell University with a BS in Human Biology.
 With a team of scientists, he worked to unravel the mysteries of glycosylation in IgE-mediated allergic diseases.
 Dan enjoys anime, BTS, cooking, and socializing.
-He will be attending the Renaissance School of Medicine at Stony Brook University to achieve his goals of becoming a clinician-scientist!
+He went on to attend the Renaissance School of Medicine at Stony Brook University to achieve his goals of becoming a clinician-scientist!

 Sr. Research Technologist, 2012-2020